 Academic Innovation for the Public Good

 Stanford Digital Education and Trinity College organize a virtual author conversation series on how higher education can enhance the public good.
 Authors are interviewed by expert moderators via Zoom, with the discussions focused on new ways that academic innovations and partnerships can strengthen the impact of higher education.
 Audience members have the opportunity to ask questions at the end of the discussion.
-Now in its third season, the series is co-sponsored by more than 20 colleges and universities.
+The series is co-sponsored by more than 20 colleges and universities.

-In winter/spring 2024, our book conversations explored how universities can lead and adapt, with two describing potential partnerships and new institutions — and one, a memoir, examining a surprising personal path to university leadership.
+In 2024, our winter and spring book conversations explored how universities can lead and adapt, with two describing potential partnerships and new institutions — and one, a memoir, examining a surprising personal path to university leadership.
+Our fall event explored how digital education can support the resilience and vibrancy of our democracy.

 January 24